twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/introduction%zh.rst

               | sukha: agreeable，pleasant，blest

 ..
-  05-16 add: A Brief Biography of The Mogok Sayadaw; Dhamma e-Book written about Mogok Sayadaw U Wimala's teaching post:04-20; 04-18 rev. add: Content of Publications of Ven.
+  05-26 rev. old: At that time he also had the chance to listen to; for the whole life in the 2nd time; 05-16 add: A Brief Biography of The Mogok Sayadaw; Dhamma e-Book written about Mogok Sayadaw U Wimala's teaching post:04-20; 04-18 rev. add: Content of Publications of Ven.
 Uttamo
         del: https://mogokdhammatalks.blog/